whitneyburton/portfolios/students/1701-back/jack_pincus/20170607-Jack_Pincus.md

 ## Areas of Emphasis

  Wanted to do some personal projects and get a good head start on job hunting.
+I feel good on both of these fronts.
+I made a project that I think is pretty cool for the code fair.
+I have at least one interview lined up for the break, and have a few other things in the pipeline.

 ## Self-Assessment